Blockchain4openscience/hyperledger/README.md

 The tutorial is made up of prerequisites and *19 steps* that generates the network, the artifacts, cards and the element required for each organization.
 The steps also include the deployment of the business network to the nodes of the organization.
 We will make reference to the steps in the tutorial by mentioning them in *italic*.

-We modify some of these steps in order to install/deploy the business network `bforos-bnav1`,
+We modify some of these steps in order to install/deploy the business network `bforos`,

 1. In *step one* the following commands,
 `````